 The property is grade-II listed and according to the agent, is sat in ‘beautifully maintained, south-facing secluded gardens and grounds’, the same grounds where Jones used to play loud music and upset the locals in his final months.
 It’s also where you might find the odd Stones and Pooh fan – you just know they’ll be dropping by.

 Fancy it?
 As you might imagine, a house with this kind of heritage isn’t cheap – £2,000,000 to be precise.
-More images on the agent’s site.
+More images on the agent’s site if you need them.

 Find out more at the Savills website